What is Co-CREATE?

 - Report writing – the purposes of

-What you will gain from attending these sessions?
+What will you gain from attending these sessions?

 Consultants working in partnership with community groups and third sector organisations, RecoverED offers participant and ‘service user’ informed evaluation services.
 Please contact us for more information or for an informal discussion where we can explore your organisation’s needs.